NREL/H2Integrate/docs/why_make_new_greenheart.md

 Historically, ODIES has been a sort of hybrid itself, where it contains both the tool itself as well as project-specific code.
 Additionally, HOPP has been a separate tool that ODIES calls to obtain electricity production data and has been developed alongside ODIES.
-This has led to a somewhat disjoint codebase that is difficult to maintain and understand.
+This has led to a somewhat disjointed codebase that is difficult to maintain and understand.

 To address this, here are guidelines for where code you develop should live:
 - If the code is specific to a project, it should live in the project's repository.